mrball47/fin-321/hedging-project/stage3-spec.md

 ## 7. Limitations & Next Steps

-The model's real-world accuracy is limited by the following:
+The model's complete accuracy is limited by the following:

   1. The money market hedge assumes the firm has immediate, unrestricted access to a €16.37M line of credit at the stated interest rate.
   2. The model assumes the 1-year forward rate 0f 1.0935 is a fixed market quote.
 However, based on the spot rate (1.1770) and the narrow interest rate differential (3.670% U.S. vs. 3.691% E.U.), this forward rate violates Covered Interest Rate Parity and creates an arbitrage opportunity.

   The next phase of our decision-making process will involve constructing an Excel model implementing this logic to quantify results under each hedge structure.
+The model will be built off the specifications in this document, as well as direct prompting that can be replicated across various AI large language models.
+The finished framework can be applied to foreign receivables the firm collects in the future.

 ---